bhaidar/bhaidar.github.io/_posts/2018-08-17-how-i-created-the-angular-wrapper-for-kendo-ui-controls.md

     export * from './lib/tree-list.component';
     ````

-    Now that we are sure the new component is available to the outside, let us focus on building the component functionality.
+    Now that we are sure the new component is available to the outside, let us focus on building the component's functionality.

 1. Locate the `package.json` file inside the library and add the following packages: